neocodesoftware/NeoCode-MultipleParameters/README.md

 so left hand is always encoded and right hand is decoded

-# highlevel problem
+# Highlevel problem

 server scripts run in their scope they don't have access to variables

-# actual problem
+# Actual problem

 client needs to send email from filemaker client desktop that is outside lan